 Athlete Household close contact: If the athlete lives in the same household as a positive individual, their quarantine period begins on the date their household member has been cleared from their isolation period.
-The athlete, who is a household contact, would complete the positive individual's isolation (usually 10 days) and the additional 14-day quarantine for a total of 24 days.
-Athletes who are deemed household close contacts would be able to return to the academic setting based on the 24-day, 20-day, or 17-day quarantine guidance but would not be allowed to return to athletic participation until completing the 24-day quarantine.
+The athlete, who is a household contact, would complete the positive individual's isolation (usually 5 or 10 days) and the additional 5-day or 10-day quarantine for a total of 10-day or 15-days.
+Athletes who are deemed household close contacts would be able to return to the academic setting based on the 10-day or 15-day quarantine guidance but would not be allowed to return to athletic participation until completing the 15-day quarantine.

-- Athletes who are household close contacts could return to full participation in practice and competition on day 25. - o Athletes might return to independent conditioning activities on day 21: - IF they maintain 6 feet or more of physical distance from other students and staff - AND wear a mask at all times on days 21 through 24. - These guidelines are in place because, during practice and athletic events, individuals returning from quarantine early would not meet the masking and social distancing requirements while participating in physical activities and sporting events. - If allowed to participate fully before finishing quarantine and if that student tests positive, their full participation would mean the entire team would most likely be close contacts and have to quarantine.
-This would result in missed games and could jeopardize the entire team's season. - Fully vaccinated athletes who do not have any symptoms after a close contact with someone with COVID-19 do not need to quarantine if they voluntarily choose to provide documentation of their full vaccination status to eliminate the need for quarantine.
+- Athletes who are household close contacts could return to full participation in practice and competition on day 16. - o Athletes might return to independent conditioning activities on day 11: - IF they maintain 6 feet or more of physical distance from other students and staff - AND wear a mask at all times on days 11 through 15. - These guidelines are in place because, during practice and athletic events, individuals returning from quarantine early would not meet the masking and social distancing requirements while participating in physical activities and sporting events. - If allowed to participate fully before finishing quarantine and if that student tests positive, their full participation would mean the entire team would most likely be close contacts and have to quarantine.
+This would result in missed games and could jeopardize the entire team's season. - Maximally vaccinated athletes who do not have any symptoms after a close contact with someone with COVID-19 do not need to quarantine if they voluntarily choose to provide documentation of their full vaccination status to eliminate the need for quarantine.
 It is recommended they get tested 3-5 days after exposure.
-They must wear a mask at practice and in competition until 14 days after exposure or receive a negative test result. - An athlete who has tested positive for COVID-19 in the last 3 months and does not have symptoms after a close contact with someone with COVID-19 must wear a mask at all times while in practice and competition, monitor for symptoms daily and throughout the day, practice social distancing to the extent possible, practice good hand hygiene, and clean frequently touched surfaces often until 14 days after exposure. - \Activities where forced expiration produces increased respiratory droplets in the surroundings, including shouting, singing, physical exertion, etc.
+They must wear a mask at practice and in competition until 10 days after exposure or receive a negative test result. - An athlete who has tested positive for COVID-19 in the last 3 months and does not have symptoms after a close contact with someone with COVID-19 must wear a mask at all times while in practice and competition, monitor for symptoms daily and throughout the day, practice social distancing to the extent possible, practice good hand hygiene, and clean frequently touched surfaces often until 10 days after exposure.